Opinion: Boris wins, but the UK loses | DW | 13.12.2019

 Corbyn will now have no choice but to step down, as one final service to his party.
 He's already said he won't lead the party in the next election.
 Something he should have possibly considered for this election.

-Devastatingly, Labour has lost swathes of the its traditional heartland — the so-called red wall — to the Conservatives: Large areas of post-industrial northern England where the Tories' austerity cuts have crippled society and the economy, making the poor even poorer.
+Devastatingly, Labour has lost swathes of its traditional heartland — the so-called red wall — to the Conservatives: large areas of post-industrial northern England where the Tories' austerity cuts have crippled society and the economy, making the poor even poorer.

 Depressingly, this has been more of an unpopularity contest than an election — and Johnson has managed to win the least-hated challenge.
 Did anyone in their right mind expect him to deliver on his promises?
 Hardly, but voters were more concerned about the promises Corbyn made.